izgzhen/iris-coq/ProofMode.md

   hypotheses.
 If the argument `n` is not given, it strips one later if the leftmost conjuct is of the shape `▷ P`, or `n` laters if the leftmost conjuct is of the shape `▷^n P`.
-- `iLöb as "IH" forall (x1 ... xn)` : perform Löb induction by generating a hypothesis `IH : ▷ goal`.
+- `iLöb as "IH" forall (x1 ... xn) "selpat"` : perform Löb induction by generating a hypothesis `IH : ▷ goal`.
 The tactic generalizes over the Coq level variables `x1 ... xn`, the hypotheses given by the selection pattern `selpat`, and the spatial context.

 Induction
 ---------